bertiewooster/bertiewooster.github.io/_posts/2023-02-07-Are-the-Starting-Materials-for-Synthesizing-Your-Target-Molecules-Commercially-Available.md

 ## Acknowledgements

-Thanks to the [Kawalt Lab at Indiana Biosciences Research Institute](https://www.indianabiosciences.org/kalwat-lab) for [suggesting on Mastodon](https://fosstodon.org/@Kalwat_Lab@mas.to/109765367942971549) to use PubChem's APIs to determine the commercial availability of molecules.
+Thanks to the [Kalwat Lab at Indiana Biosciences Research Institute](https://www.indianabiosciences.org/kalwat-lab) for [suggesting on Mastodon](https://fosstodon.org/@Kalwat_Lab@mas.to/109765367942971549) to use PubChem's APIs to determine the commercial availability of molecules.
 Thanks to [Kurt Thorn](https://fosstodon.org/@kurtthorn) for [suggesting other APIs](https://fosstodon.org/@kurtthorn/109765076448231287).